 The Gonzales CAP is intended to complement actions taken by federal, state and regional governments to address the threat of climate change.
-The Federal government has begun to take an increasing interest in solving the challenge of climate change.
-President Obama issued an executive order in 2009 calling for GHG reductions in Federal government operations.
-The U.S. Environmental Protection Agency has also begun to take steps to recognized GHG emissions as an environmental problem.
+The U.S. Environmental Protection Agency has recognized GHG emissions as an environmental problem.
 In California, the regulatory setting addressing climate change and greenhouse gas emissions is fluid and changing rapidly.